Lotfullah21/nextjs/README.md

 useFormState and useFormStatus are hooks from the react-dom library.
 These hooks provide useful information about the current state of a form (e.g., whether it's pending submission or already submitted).

-useFormStatus can only be used inside a component.
+useFormStatus can only be used inside a component and it gives information about status of last form submission.

 ```ts
 interface FormStatusNotPending {